44sides/-VUT-IAL/README.md

 # -VUT-IAL1
-Addition of function bodies in files c201.c, c203.c and c206.c.
+Implementation of given functions in .c files.

 The correctness of the implementation can be verified using a basic test applications c201-test.c, c203-test.c and c206-test.c.